 Question: I have always heard to NEVER apply fall fertilizer as plants get ready for winter.
-However, my neighbor keeps pushing me to “put down” a late fall fertilization.
+However, my neighbor keeps pushing me to “put down” late fall fertilization.

 The compost heap as well will be grateful for a “handout” now, while fall garden residue is swelling its proportions.

 The grass will store greater supplies of root reserves than if it were to go into this period dependent upon whatever plant food remains from last spring.

-When do you fertilize in the fall?
+When to fertilize your lawn in the fall?
 In southern states, a September feeding of Bermuda grass overseeded with ryegrass for a winter lawn is a little too early.
-However, keep it in mind for October.

 Late summer is, of course, the very best time to seed a new lawn in the North, since cool temperatures and more even moisture distribution favor germination and growth of the young grass.

-The simplest way to maintain good soil structure in the vegetable garden is to sow a cover crop – rye or annual ryegrass – between the vegetable rows in September.
+The simplest way to maintain good soil structure in the vegetable garden is to sow a cover crop – perennial ryegrass or annual ryegrass – between the vegetable rows in September.

 Plant food applied to the cover crop stimulates abundant growth.
 When plowed under, the extra plant food releases down deep where growing vegetables need it most.

 Then, too, the soil bacteria will appreciate it, for they won’t have to rob the garden soil of nutrients when they go about decomposing the green material.

 Perennials & Bulbs

 Prepare borders and beds for fall planting by enriching with 2 pounds of plant food per 100 square feet for silt and clay soils, 3 pounds for sandy soils.

 Although feeding will have no effect on next spring’s blooms, it is essential for subsequent vegetative growth which is so necessary for bulb survival and reproduction.

-Here’s the secret to quick one step composting.
+Here’s the secret to quick one-step composting.
 Sprinkle plant food on each layer of residue when added to the pile, and soak the fertilizer in thoroughly.

 If semi-starved, when working on breaking down coarse, fibrous stalks and leaves, they slow down their activities which delays the composting process.

-To each bushel of the usual mixture of sand, soil and organic matter, add one 3-inch potful of plant food.
+To each bushel of the usual mixture of sand, soil, and organic matter, add one 3″ inch potful of plant food.

 Spring Feed With Fall Fertilization

-You could call it “winter fertilization” – by simply winter storing the plant food in the soil.
-I’ve seen excellent results from feeding the lawn in the fall season.
+You could call it “winter fertilization” – simply winter storing the plant food in the soil so that it can be absorbed by the grassroots.

-The potentials for fall feeding very nearly approach those of spring in importance, if not in actual quantity of plant food used.
+The potentials for fall feeding very nearly approach those of spring in importance, if not in the actual quantity of plant food used.